usdigitalresponse/univaf/CONTRIBUTING.md

 _All are equally valuable to the community._

-We also are onboarding new volunteers at [https://www.usdigitalresponse.org/raisingyourhand](https://www.usdigitalresponse.org/raisingyourhand)
+We also onboard new volunteers to USDR projects in general at [https://www.usdigitalresponse.org/raisingyourhand](https://www.usdigitalresponse.org/raisingyourhand).
+Please sign up if you’d like to help on other projects.

 ## Submitting a new issue or feature request